k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: monsters will not steal objects made of a material they hate
 - Changes to the scroll of consecration
 - Changes to the scroll of consecration, take two
+- Replace instances of 'register struct' with 'struct'